gcallah/BookReviews/jones.md

 or unpopular opinion today, what purpose is served by going on about how bad B was to support it?

-This is an excellent addition to the literature on B, one that gives the reader a rich feel not just for B's own life, but for the context in which that life and those works were contained.
+This book is an excellent addition to the literature on B, one that gives the reader a rich feel not just for B's own life, but for the context in which that life and those works were contained.
 It is true that understanding B's life better does cast new light on his works.
 But as far as